bbauska/Coursera-Bootstrap/readme.md

 Just copy that URL for the repository, because we would need that in order to synchronize our local Git repository with this repository.

-I\'m going to copy that.
+I&apos;m going to copy that.

-And since I have already created my local Git repository, I\'m going to go in there and set that up to be mirrored in this online Git repository.
+And since I have already created my local Git repository, I&apos;m going to go in there and set that up to be mirrored in this online Git repository.